JohnWCartmell/ERScript/html/change-27-Jun-2023.md

 #### Rationale
 This will enable support for Zaniolas telephone number model.

+#### Analysis
+1. Note that there are two Zaniola ER models in the folder exampleDataModels and there is also a nearestShop model.
+2. Question: Do such reference relationships as these have foreign keys in the relational model.
+Is this the rationale for them being represented by reference relationships.
+Also leads onto derived attributes in indexes a la Oracle.

 #### Proposal

 1. In  entity type `auxiliary_scope_constraint` in `ERA.surface..logical.xml`